DRAFT – UNDER CONSTRUCTION

 - Majority of Coachella Valley table grape growers refuse to sign with UFW and sign with Teamsters, instead.

-- Majority of San Joaquin Valley growers also refuse to sign contract with UFW and sign with Teamsters, instead.
+- Majority of San Joaquin Valley growers also refuse to sign a contract with UFW and sign with Teamsters, instead.

 - Two UFW members, Nagi Daifullah and Juan De La Cruz, were killed during the grape strike.
 Cesar Chavez calls off the strike.